 Star Over Bethlehem

-Mrs. Christie even published a children's book, of religious nature, titled Star Over Bethlehem.
+Mrs. Christie even published a children's book, of religious nature, titled Star Over Bethlehem in 1965.
 Max

 Mallowan called this volume "perhaps her most charming and among the most original of her works."
 This book

 contains six stories and five poems, which were accompanied by drawings.
 Three of the stories are set in modern

 times, while the other three dealt with the shepherds, the travels of Mary and Joseph, the visit of the Wise Men,